 Water sports can be toddler-friendly as well, and as these iSUPs inflate in as little as 5 to 7 minutes you can create your own fun quickly and without it costing you too much money.

 In order to successfully pull off an active holiday with a toddler, it is important that you are realistic about what you will be able to do during your trip.
 While you may have previously enjoyed extreme sports activities on your active holidays, this is unlikely to be achievable when you have a small child with you.

 Do Your Research

 However, while it is important that you are realistic about what you can do on an active holiday with a toddler, you should do your research beforehand.
 There are now more family-friendly and active holiday experiences available than ever before, so an active holiday can be fun for all the family.

-Don’t let the addition of your toddler put you off an active holiday, and instead by doing your research and having access to the equipment you need, you can ensure that you have an amazing time away with all the family.
+Don’t let the addition of your toddler put you off an active holiday.
+Instead, by doing your research and having access to the equipment you need, you can ensure that you have an amazing time away with all the family.

 What are your top tips for continuing active holidays with your toddlers?